 What does insurance cover during a war?
-(II) International transportation
+(II) International shipping

 Most policies exclude the risk of war from their coverages, as we explained in this article, in which we reviewed how modern conflicts have shaped the current insurance market.
 However, there is one sector in which insurance is very present, guaranteeing its operation against the risks of armed violence: international transport.
 We tell you how to act in cases such as the invasion of Ukraine.